rtaylor034/datapack-archive-finished/README.md

 **namespace: 'bmobs'**

 Changes a handful of common hostile mobs with intent to make combat more interesting and difficult.
+This is the one of the more fleshed out packs in this list.

 ### Zombie
 - Increased health.